What You Need to Know about Restricted Stock Grants

 When an employer offers you shares of the company but places limitations on your ability to access or monetize the stock, it is said to be restricted.
 These grants are frequently used in technology, high growth, and large established firms as a means of recruiting or retaining key employees.

 The most common form of restriction placed on these contributions by the employer is to delay access to the actual shares through a process called vesting.
 Consider a scenario where you are hired and offered 500 shares of stock, however, vesting requires three years from your hire date.
 In this situation, you will be unable to touch the stock for three years.
-If you leave the firm prior to the three-year mark, your shares will be returned to the company.
-As described in this article on vesting, there are a variety of formats employers can use to pass ownership of the shares to the employee over time.
+If you leave the firm before the three-year mark, your shares will be returned to the company.
+There are a variety of formats employers can use to pass ownership of the shares to the employee over time.

-What Happens If You Leave the Company Before Your Stock Vests?
+What Happens If You Leave Before Your Stock Vests?

 This point is worth the redundancy in this article.
 If you leave before the restricted stock unit grant vests, you forfeit the ability to gain the shares.
 This benefit essentially will have been worthless to you.